 Foie Gras Terrine Recipe

 Making your own foie gras terrine is quite easy.
-Follow the steps below to enjoy the delicacy in the comfort of your home.
+Follow the step by step instructions with the photos below to enjoy the delicacy in the comfort of your home.

 As some of you know, foie gras would be my death-row choice for a last meal.